kiboschool/course-pm-and-design/src/lessons/managing-products/pitching.md

 Below, you will watch a video from Y Combinator's Startup School describing how to pitch.

-Y Combinator is a startup accelerator that provides seed funding, mentorship, and resources to early-stage companies.
-It is one of the most well-known and successful accelerators in the world, having launched companies such as Airbnb, Dropbox, and Stripe.
+<a href="https://www.ycombinator.com/" target="_blank">Y Combinator</a>(YC) is a startup accelerator that provides seed funding, mentorship, and resources to early-stage companies.
+It is one of the most well-known accelerators in the world.
+Airbnb, Dropbox, and Stripe are among the most well-known YC companies.

-Startup School is an online program run by Y Combinator that provides educational resources and mentorship to early-stage startups.
-The program consists of a series of lectures, office hours with experienced entrepreneurs, and other resources designed to help startups build and grow their businesses.
-The program is open to startups of all types and stages, and is particularly useful for those who are just starting out and looking for guidance and support from experienced mentors and peers.
-Additionally, it is free of charge and open to startups from all over the world.

-While the video is specifically geared toward pitching investors, it includes great insight on pitching generally
+YC runs <a href="https://www.startupschool.org/" target="_blank"> Startup School, an online program that provides resources to early-stage startups.
+It is free of charge and open to startups from all over the world.
+The video below is from a Startup School lecture on how to pitch.
+The video is geared towards pitching investors and it is long (~ 28 minutes).
+Still it provides **excellent** insight on pitching, and is well worth the time to watch!

 <aside>
   📺 Watch the video below on pitching from Y Combinator's startup school